nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 We considered the use of [GRPC](https://grpc.io/) for the Porch API.
 The primary advantages of implementing Porch as an extension
 Kubernetes apiserver are:

-* customers won't have to open another port to their Kubernetes cluster and can reuse their existing infrastructure
+* customers won't have to open another port to their Kubernetes cluster and can reuse their existing infrastructure.
-* customers can likewise reuse existing, familiar, Kubernetes tooling ecosystem
+* customers can likewise reuse existing, familiar, Kubernetes tooling ecosystem.

 <!-- Reference links -->
 [apiserver]: https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/